Two-dimensional fluids via matrix hydrodynamics: Coadjoint orbits and their closure

 \begin{theorem}[\cite{IzKhMo2016}] Let $\omega,\psi\in C^\infty(\Ss^2)$ be simple Morse functions (distinct critical values).
 Then $\psi \in \mathcal{O}(\omega)$ if and only if $\omega$ and $\psi$ have the same measured Reeb graph. \end{theorem}

-However, while solutions with smooth initial data remain smooth, the $C^k$-norms for $k\geq 1$ typically grow fast as the vorticity level-curves quickly become extremely entangled.
+However, while solutions with smooth initial data remain smooth, the $C^k$-norms for $k\geq 1$ grow fast as the vorticity level-curves quickly become extremely entangled.
 This mechanism results in a Reeb graph that is well-defined but futile to track at moderate scales.
 It is therefore natural to study the closure of coadjoint orbits in a weaker topology, for instance $L^\infty$ as Yudovich' existence theory suggests.
-In doing so, the measured Reeb graph is not stable in $L^\infty$ since it is based on critical values and Morse functions that require $C^2$ topology (see Fig.~\ref{fig:Linf_reeb_breakdown}).
+But the Reeb graph is not stable in $L^\infty$ since it is based on critical values and Morse functions that require $C^2$ topology (see Fig.~\ref{fig:Linf_reeb_breakdown}).
 Instead, what persists is the \emph{level-set measure} $\lambda_\omega$, obtained by ``flattening'' the Reeb graph as follows.
+Recall the Casimir invariants $C_f(\omega)$.
 The mapping $C^\infty(\mathbb{R}) \ni f\mapsto C_f(\omega)$ is a distribution with compact support, and $\lambda_\omega$ is the corresponding positive Radon measure on $\mathbb{R}$ (see Fig.~\ref{fig:reeb_graph}b).
 The $L^\infty$ closure of a coadjoint orbit then fulfills $\overline{\mathcal{O}(\omega_0)} \subseteq \{ \omega \in L^\infty(\Ss^2)\mid \lambda_\omega = \lambda_{\omega_0}\}$.
+(The latter set is characterized in Sec.~\ref{sub:BFR} below.)

 But the $L^\infty$ topology is still too strong: it does not permit \emph{vortex mixing}.
 If $\int_{\Ss^2}\omega_0 = 0$, one can imagine a sequence $\Phi_k$ of increasingly entangling diffeomorphisms for which $\lim_{k\to\infty}\int_{\Omega}\omega_0\circ\Phi_k = 0$ over any open subset $\Omega\subset\Ss^2$.
 Yet, however complicated the sequence is, we always have $\lVert \omega_0\circ\Phi_k\rVert_{L^\infty} = \lVert \omega_0\rVert_{L^\infty}$.
 Shnirelman~\cite{Sh1993} suggested instead the $L^\infty$ weak-$*$ topology, for which $\omega_0\circ\Phi_k \overset{\ast}{\rightharpoonup} 0$ is possible.
 Furthermore, for a generic $\omega_0 \in L^\infty(\Ss^2)$, the weak-$*$ closure $\overline{\mathcal{O}(\omega_0)}^*$ is convex and can be explicitly characterized~\cite{Sv2011, DoDr2022a}.
 Importantly, the Casimirs $C_f$ are not weak-$*$ continuous (except for $f(z) = z$), so elements in $\overline{\mathcal{O}(\omega_0)}^*$ can have different level-set measures, which signifies vortex mixing.